5krm/akram/infan-pharma/README.md

 # Anfaan Pharmaceutical Website

-A modern React + TypeScript project using Vite and Tailwind CSS.
-The site includes several pages demonstrating a full corporate website:
+This project showcases a modern React + TypeScript website using Vite and Tailwind CSS.
+It now includes extra landing and marketing pages with basic SVG assets to illustrate a more complete corporate presence.

 - Home with a hero section
+- Landing page with feature highlights
 - About
 - Services
 - Products
+- Team
+- Blog
 - Careers
 - Contact
+- Simple SVG assets for branding

 ## Available Scripts